tbranyen/diffhtml/packages/diffhtml-website/pages/index.md

 This application can serve as a reference for those looking into a more advanced build setup.
-Rollup bundles the source and executes [babel-transform](/tools.html#babel-transform) which transforms all UI markup into JavaScript at build time and replaces the core build with the lite version improve build size.
+Rollup bundles the source and executes [babel-transform](/tools.html#babel-transform) which transforms all UI markup into JavaScript at build time.
+Replaces the core build with the lite version to reduce build size.
 [Zopfli](https://github.com/google/zopfli) is used to pre-gzip the markup bringing the production output size to ~14kb.
 Loads diffHTML and plugins from npm pinned to <code>1.0.0-beta.20</code>.
 It may be periodically updated.